You are here

 Objectives

-• To acquire knowledge in the principles of bread making.
+• To acquire knowledge in bread-making principles.

 • To learn the basic ingredients of quick breads and the purpose of each.